AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

-In this section, we describe the search space and searching pipeline of AMER.
-We first introduce the three-stage backbone model and the corresponding operation sets.
-Then, we detail the three-step one-shot searching pipeline for efficient and effective architecture search.
-Finally, we discuss the relationship between AMER and representative recommender systems, and show that AMER is able to cover most of these methods.
+In Sec.\ref{sec:AMEIR}, we will introduce the three-stage search space, and the tailored three-step one-shot searching pipeline in AMEIR.
+We will also discuss the relationship between AMEIR and representative recommender systems and show that AMEIR is able to cover most of these methods.